Seahawks notes: Nick Bellore’s Pro Bowl nod symbolizes Seattle’s special teams prowess; Jarran Reed misses another practice

 Seattle listed eight players as sitting out practice Thursday due to injury, including starting defensive tackle Jarran Reed.
 Reed was out for the second straight day with a chest injury.
 The injury was not known about after Sunday’s game against Washington, which Reed played throughout, playing 62 snaps, or 77%, right on par with his season average of 76%.

 Also listed as out was guard Phil Haynes (groin).
-But the team then placed Haynes on Injured Reserve, ending his season and meaning the Seahawks currently have two openings on their 53-player roster.
+But the team then placed Haynes on injured reserve, ending his season and meaning the Seahawks currently have two openings on their 53-player roster.
 One figures to go to tight end Greg Olsen, who is expected to return this week.

 Haynes, a fourth-round pick in his second year out of Wake Forest, ended up playing in just two games this year with just one offensive snap, that coming in the loss at Buffalo, after starting the year on IR with a hip injury.